renard/cidr/README.md

 # Supported devices

-Here is a list of devices on witch `cidr` has been successfully run.
+Here is a list of devices on witch `cidr` has been successfuly run.
+Some other may work as well.
+Please let me know if you have other working devices.

 * Cisco
   * 7600 Series